chipsalliance/Caliptra/doc/Caliptra.md

 * **Logic IOs:** Required to indicate status of the IP, availability of a message through APB, and to enable or disable certain debug capabilities (like JTAG enable or disable).
 * **Command mailbox**: Caliptra shall offer services to other parts of the SoC.
 The APIs are documented in the [Caliptra Runtime specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md) and summarized below:
   * **Loading firmware**: Caliptra firmware is loaded via the mailbox at cold boot.
 In addition, Caliptra firmware can be loaded at runtime to support hitless or impactless updates.
-  * **DICE-as-a-Service**: Caliptra shall expose the TCG DICE Protection Environment iRoT Profile API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.
+  * **DICE Protection Environment**: Caliptra shall expose the TCG DICE Protection Environment iRoT Profile API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.
 For example, Caliptra can sign messages for an SPDM responder.
   * **Measurement Vault**: Caliptra shall support stashing of measurements for the code and configuration of the SoC.
 Caliptra can provide these measurements via PCR Quote API or via DPE.
   * **FW Authentication**: Caliptra supports ECDSA verification for SoC firmware beyond its own.
 The SHA384 block exposes a HW API for hashing firmware.
 The runtime firmware exposes an ECDSA verification API that uses the hash computed by the SHA384 block.